 The oat topping is made from all-purpose flour, rolled oats, light brown sugar, ground cinnamon, Kosher salt, and melted butter.
 Feel free to use salted butter if you love a sweet and salty dessert!

-For this blueberry crisp recipe, grab an 8×8 baking dish.
-Alternatively, you can assemble it in a 9-inch round pie pan or a cast-iron skillet.
+This can be assembled in an 8×8 baking dish, a 9-inch round pie pan, or a cast-iron skillet.

 What’s The Difference Between A Crisp And A Crumble?

 It all comes down to the topping!
 Both desserts consist of sweetened baked fruit with a crumbly topping, but a fruit crisp is made with the addition of oats, while a fruit crumble is made without oats.
-Try our Warm Peach Crumble next!
+Try my easy homemade peach crumble next!

 You can easily replace the oats with some chopped nuts (almonds or chopped walnuts would be fantastic) for even more crunch.